NYPD: Dad fled to Thailand after tossing dead baby in river

 Police officers arrived minutes later and took the baby onto the pedestrian walkway, where they continued CPR before the baby was taken to a hospital and pronounced dead.

-The boy's mother frantically called 911 around 9 p.m.
-Monday after Currie failed to return the baby, per their custody arrangement.
-They were not married.
+"I think it's self-evident as to why the individual was trying to get away as fast as possible," Shea said.

+Currie and the baby's mother were not married, and police aren't aware of any other children between them, Shea said.

-Shea said the city's children's services administration had no prior reports regarding the child or the couple.
-Shea wouldn't comment on whether Currie had a criminal record.
+Shea said a preliminary investigation showed that the city's children's services administration had no prior reports about the child or the couple.

+"We don't have any red flags that existed before this," Shea said.